volodymyrhudyma/blog/content/blog/2020-05-25-how-to-clone-an-object-in-javascript.md

 Property `other`references to an object which contains `age`.

-When doing shallow copy, just the reference address of `other`is copied, not the value itself.
+When doing a shallow copy, just the reference address of `other`is copied, not the value itself.

 That's why when we modify `other.age`it gets updated in both `user`and `newUser`.

 ## Deep copy

-Making deep copy of an object means copying everything, the new copied object is completely independent from the original one:
+Making a deep copy of an object means copying everything, the newly copied object is completely independent of the original one:

 ```javascript
 import cloneDeep from "lodash/cloneDeep";